“Wildness is the preservation of the World” ~ Henry David Thoreau.

 What's over the hill anyway?

-Wildness is in Africa, and despite the Tsetse fly that tried to kill us, we loved it.
+Africa is wild.
+Wildness is Africa, and despite the Tsetse fly that tried to kill us, we loved it.

 In the days ahead, we would get lost in the bush, get stuck in the sands of the Kalahari Desert, camp among the lions and hyenas, and get charged by a bull elephant, all in pursuit of wildness.